docker/docs/content/manuals/security/for-admins/single-sign-on/manage.md

 ## Manage provisioning

 Users are provisioned with Just-in-Time (JIT) provisioning by default.
 If you enable SCIM, you can disable JIT.
-For more information, see the [Provisioning overview](/manuals/security/for-admins/provisioning/_index.md) [Just-in-Time](/manuals/security/for-admins/provisioning/just-in-time.md) guides.
+For more information, see the [Provisioning overview](/manuals/security/for-admins/provisioning/_index.md) guide.

 ## What's next?